-Non-directive coaching is much about asking questions and listening versus offering ideas or approaches.
-The real magic of coaching is when the coach takes a non-directive approach by asking challenging questions and listening as the individual works on solving his/her own problems.
+Non-directive coaching involves asking questions and listening versus offering ideas or approaches.
+The real magic of coaching is when the coach takes a non-directive approach by asking challenging questions and listening as the individual works on solving his or her own problems.

 While many managers won’t admit they think they know more than the sum total of their entire team, they still act that way.
 It’s human nature.
 We all like to be advice columnists when it comes to other people’s problems.
 The problem is, when you don’t give employees the opportunity to solve their own problems, they don’t develop.
 Instead, they become dependent and never reach their full potential.

-Believe That Every Employee Has the Potential to Grow and Improve
+Believe That Every Employee Can Grow and Improve

 A manager can’t coach an employee if they sincerely don’t believe in the employee.
-Instead, they really should be reading How to “Coach an Employee Out of a Job".
+Instead, they should be reading How to “Coach an Employee Out of a Job."

 Be Willing to Slow Down and Take the Time to Coach

 Yes, it’s quicker and simpler to tell and give advice.
 Coaching does take a little more time and patience upfront, and it takes deliberate practice to get good at it.
-However, it’s an investment in people that has a higher return than just about any other management skill I can think of.
+However, it’s an investment in people that has a higher return than just about any other management skill.
 People learn, they develop, performance improves, people are more satisfied and engaged, and organizations are more successful.